Martini Henry vs Springfield Trapdoor

 Quick Summary

-The Martini-Henry and Springfield Trapdoor rifles represent the shift to breech-loading firearms in the late 19th century.
-The Martini-Henry uses a falling block action with a large .577/450 cartridge, while the Trapdoor has a hinged breech and fires the more accessible .45-70 Government.
+The Martini Henry and Springfield Trapdoor rifles represent a pivotal shift from muzzleloaders to breech-loading metallic cartridge firearms.
+The Martini Henry uses a lever-actuated falling block action with the large .577/450 cartridge, while the Springfield Trapdoor features a hinged breech block and the more accessible .45-70 Government cartridge.
+Ammunition cost and availability favor the .45-70 for modern enthusiasts.

 Chapters